Documentation

 1. Launch Sundy

-2. Click "Create New Storage File"
+2. Click Create New Storage File

-Unlocking Your Storage
+Unlocking & Mounting Your Storage

-1. Open Sundy
+1. Open Sundy and choose the matching Storage System

-2. Select or drag your storage file
+2. Select or drag in your Storage File (or carrier/config, depending on the storage system)

 ⚠️ Important